PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

 Every year developers tell us that Web Compat is their top developer frustration.
 It's great to see my team spin up projects like [Compat 2021](https://web.dev/compat2021/) which help address the pain points developers have day to day, but is the situation getting better?

+I have lots of questions about the state of the web.

+- What was the latest browser versions at the end of 2020 and what APIs did they have?
+- What APIs can I use if I target WebKit, Gecko and Blink?
+- What APIs are in Safari, but not in Blink? i.e, What is in X but not in Y?
+- How compatible is the web?
+- etc.

-I'm dedicating a lot of my time and my teams time to helping improve Compatibility.
+I'm dedicating a lot of my time and my teams time to helping improve Compatibility and answering these questsions.
 I know it's the correct thing to do, but at some point you have to justify you and your teams investments.
 I'm currently in that phase, and I'm deep in the weeds of trying to understand if broadly the web is becoming more compatible.

 I _think_ web is getting more compatible... but, I don't actually know if it is.
 Is it an incorrect perception?
 Is my thesis about the [lumpy web](https://paul.kinlan.me/the-lumpy-web/#:~:text=In%20no%20uncertain%20terms%20the,user%20can%20use%20the%20Web.) correct?
 We need data.